PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

 - Instance type
 - Key name (must available on that region on AWS console)
 - stage (prod/dev)
-- VPC CIDR block, subnets range
+- VPC (Not requried as we are using default VPC)
 - S3 bucket name (most important or else terraform will not initilize the infrastructure)
 - EC2 start time - in cron job format - (45 22 * * ? *)
 - EC2 stop time - in cron job format - (45 22 * * ? * ) (Cron job formats are should be in UTC time zone, as per EventBridge works on UTC format)